adiomas/ProductList/README.md

-# Translation Generators
+# Translation Generators 🌐

-This repository contains two Python scripts that help you easily convert .arb files to .xlsx and vice versa.
-The scripts are designed to make the process of managing translation files more convenient and efficient.
+Easily convert your .arb files to .xlsx and vice versa with these two Python scripts.

-### Requirements
+### Requirements 📋

 Before running the scripts, make sure you have installed the following libraries: